googlearchive/abelana/README.md

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and scaffolding for other frameworks and use cases.

+# WARNING - Abelana uses ImageMagick in it's image resizer which has a recently discovered exploit.
+Please add  [these lines](https://gist.github.com/rawdigits/d73312d21c8584590783a5e07e124723) to your configuration file.

 ## Composition of the project

 * Android is the Android client application, connecting to the gRPCserver.